 Tour our special section on the 1934 West Coast longshore strike.
 In it you will find introductory essays on the strike, links to photographs and primary source documents, slideshows, videos, original newspaper articles and much more.

-Conditions like these led to many efforts to create authentic union representation at the ports.
-Since the 1890s, longshore workers on the West Coast attempted to organize to better resist arbitrary employer control of the workplace.
-An early attempt, the Stevedores, Longshore and Riggers Union of the Puget Sound, lasted for a decade before foundering in the late nineteenth century.
+Conditions like these led to many efforts to create authentic unions.
+Beginning in the late 19th century, longshore workers on the West Coast attempted to organize to better resist arbitrary employer control of the workplace.
+An early attempt, the Stevedores, Longshore and Riggers Union of the Puget Sound, lasted for a decade before foundering in the 1890s.
 The next significant attempt, the Longshore Union of the Pacific (whose founding charters are available here), quickly affiliated with the International Longshoremen's Association, the union of waterfront workers on the East Coast.
 In a dramatic strike in 1916 the ILA attempted to win union recognition in the West but were thwarted.
-Employers leveled fierce opposition with workers killed on the waterfront in Oakland, California.
-The strike was lost when San Francisco Bay Area locals decided to go back to work while Puget Sound area workers held out.
+In the face of fierce employer resistance and violence that took the lives of several union members, the strike was lost when San Francisco Bay Area locals decided to go back to work while Puget Sound area workers held out.

-It wasn’t until the 1930’s and the great maritime strike of 1934 that workers were able to gain dignity and a degree of self management through union recognition.
-It was the 1934 strike that led to the establishment of the union that would become the International Longshore and Warehouse Union, a pillar of the US labor movement and a testament to the ability of workers to self-organize.
+It wasn’t until the 1930’s and the great maritime strike of 1934 that workers were able to secure lasting union recognition.
+It was the 1934 strike that led to the establishment of the union that would become the International Longshore and Warehouse Union.
 This transition was important not just for the port workers who were transformed from “wharf rats” to the “lords of the dock,” but for the labor movement in general which built on the gains of dock workers in west coast cities.

 Yet despite the ongoing conflict, longshore and port unions have survived, providing a standard of wage and working conditions that are emulated throughout the economy.
-On this page you will find additional material intended to share some of the history of Longshoring in the Pacific Northwest.
+On this page you will find additional material intended to share some of the history of Longshoring in the West.

 A great place to start to further uncover the history of the longshore in the Pacific Northwest is with the records and publications of Ron Madgen.
 In our special section you will find photos and videos, and Magden's books on Seattle longshore history, A History of Seattle Waterfront Workers, 1884-1934, and Tacoma's waterfront workers, The Working Longshoremen.